vitest-dev/vitest/docs/advanced/guide/tests.md

 vitest.onTestsRerun((files) => {})

 try {
-  // this will set process.exitCode to 1 if tests failed await vitest.start(['my-filter'])
+  // this will set process.exitCode to 1 if tests failed,
+  // and won't close the process automatically await vitest.start(['my-filter'])
 }
 catch (err) {
   // this can throw
   // "FilesNotFoundError" if no files were found
-  // "GitNotFoundError" if `--changed` is enabled and repository is not initialized }
+  // "GitNotFoundError" with `--changed` and repository is not initialized }
 finally {
   await vitest.close()